paryanasr/Heroes/README.txt

-how to setup and run your app:
+how to setup and run the app:

 unzip the folder and make sure files are in the same folder.
 Make sure mime-types module is installed.
 Run node server.js on PoweShell or Command Prompt and make sure you recieve the message “server is listening to port 2406”.
 In a webpage URL type “localhost:2406” and press enter.